 Call 911 if it is urgent.
 Call the regular police phone line if not.

-To get someone to stop harassing you, you can start with a cease and desist letter.
+To get someone to stop harassing you, you can start with a cease and desist harassment letter.

 If you are not in immediate danger, send the person a cease and desist letter and keep copies for yourself.
 How do you stop harassing texts and calls?
 It starts with a cease and desist letter.
 How do you stop someone from harassing you on social media?
 The same.
-This letter is a powerful tool, and it may stop harassment on its own.
+This letter is a powerful tool, and it may stop harassment.

 Apply for a restraining or protection order